deloachtech/zepher-symfony/README.md

 [Zepher](https://zepher.io) provides RBAC, SaaS, Customer networking and fee-based app versioning to an existing codebase.

-This is the `Symfony` implementation of the `Zepher` object processor.
+This is the Symfony implementation of the [Zepher object processor](https://github.com/deloachtech/zepher-php/blob/master/src/Zepher.php).
 It's released under the MIT license for public use.

+> This package includes the `free` version of Zepher with a minimal `config/zepher.json` object file.

 > This package is already included in the [deloachtech/app-core](https://github.com/deloachtech/app-core) package.